Installation & Dismantling

 - The show floor is very complex.

-- The General Services Contractor does not provide all Make a list of contacts for your contracted services.
+- The General Services Contractor does not provide all services.
+Make a list of contacts for your contracted services.

 Misconception 4: Using unofficial contractors is more cost effective because their prices are lower.